 The third reason why believers should be wary of nudity on screen is on account of a distortion of the beauty of the marriage bed.
 In most mainstream entertainment, you hardly encounter a married couple stripping naked and getting down to sexual business.
 It’s often fornication that’s glorified on screen.
 Marriages are often portrayed as dull, bogus and lifeless.
 I’m certain that this is not always the case.
 Some exceptions may show a man and his wife in sexual ecstasy.
 Some may even have a married couple as the starring figures with pomp and style.
 However, even in the latter’s case, exposure to their erotic moments under the bed-sheets dishonours the institution of marriage.
 Hebrews 13:4 says “Marriage should be honored by all, and the marriage bed kept pure, for God will judge the adulterer and all the sexually immoral.”
 (NIV).
 One of the honours of marriage clearly portrayed in that verse is sex outside of marriage and all kinds of perversion (the adulterer and all the sexually immoral).
 But there is another salient honour of marriage; it is the privacy of sexual activity.
 Even unbelievers know this.
 They have a term for a person who peeps into a window as a couple is having sex; they call him a voyeur pervert.
 To watch married people on screen expose sexual nudity to your eyes will have the same effect as unmarried people doing the same thing on screen.
 The effects on you will be the same and in the eyes of pop-culture, the marriage bed is mocked.
 The beauty of sex is preserved in privacy.
 It’s why when sexual activity is shared outside a marriage, one or both members feel betrayed.
 It is the same reason why lots of people cower in shame when their nudes are leaked online.
 The breach of privacy brings shame to the individuals because the virtue of sex is preserved in privacy.
 Believers may rightly join unbelievers to condemn a voyeur.
 But it is troubling when believers fail to stand out to condemn those who act like the voyeur on cinema screens.
 One is a window and the other a television.
 What makes us think that just because the screen changes that makes it okay?

 People of faith in the Hollywood industry who struggle with soft sexual scenes like kissing often suffer.
 Actor Jim Caviezel admitted that he struggled kissing Damara Dominczyk when he acted as the protagonist in the famous classical film, The Count of Monte Cristo.
 The directing of the film had a speed-bump when it got to the moment where he had to kiss a woman who wasn’t his wife.
 Damara tried to placate him by saying, “It’s not like I’m going to grab your crotch.”
 Caviezel later admitted in several interviews that his faith has closed many career doors, especially after he acted as Jesus in the film The Passion of the Christ.
 But Caviezel is not alone in his reservation.
 When listening to many interviews by Hollywood actors and actresses, you would be surprised to realise that a significant number of them do not act out the explicit sex scenes.
 Instead, many of these productions use adult films done by porn stars.
-The faces of the actors are either digitally applied on the sex scenes to appear as if it is them in action.
+The faces of the actors are then digitally applied on the sex scenes to appear as if it is them in action.
 I am aware that in some productions the actors and actresses themselves execute the sexual activity.
 But for the most part, they need the porn industry in order to entertain you at the box office.
 Undoubtedly, Hollywood promotes the porn industry.
 The irony is that the very actors and actresses that rallied behind the #MeToo campaign inadvertently promote the porn industry.
 The porn industry objectifies women primarily, more than men.
 The average porn star retires at age 27 and is often left without an economic means to sustain herself.
-Few porn stars have their careers rise past their thirties and forties.
+Few porn stars have their careers rise past their thirties.
 A significant number of women in the porn industry were once part of human trafficking deals.
 Another significant number are kept in painful submission through drug addiction.
 This industry that has almost the entire world condemn, is ironically supported by you and I when we indulge in nudity in screen.

 Sex is beautiful.
 It is the reason in the beginning Adam and his wife were naked and without shame (Genesis 2:25).
 But we realise something so beautiful can be marred by our selfish hearts.
 I personally made a decision when I was in the university to abstain from perverse entertainment.
 The results were a deliverance from an addiction of porn and masturbation.
 I realised I cannot be delivered from what I feed on.
 The other result was an increased desire to pray and spend time in the word of God; I became spiritually alert.
 Another result was that I gained a high and respectful view of the women around me.
 And finally, a pure thought life.
 I know such a message is not popular.
 But that is because purity is only for those that truly want it.
 The narrow road has few on it.
 My heart is warmed by the movements to produce clean entertainment.
 My friend Richard Njau, founder of 4UP digital runs a movement called Cleaning The Airwaves (#CTA).
 He challenges believers to not only repudiate wrong content but to also produce good content.
 As a follower of Jesus Christ, what is your contribution to bringing God’s kingdom on earth as it is in heaven?
 We must develop and maintain an eternal perspective, otherwise we will easily fall into the trap of dismissing something as “not that serious” when God takes it seriously enough to bleed and die on a cross for it.
 You may not be called to preach about it or start a movement like Richard; perhaps the least you can do is change the channel when you are seated on your couch.